sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-process/send-slack-alerts.md

 sensuctl asset add sensu/sensu-slack-handler:1.5.0 -r sensu-slack-handler
 {{< /code >}}

+This example uses the `-r` (rename) flag to specify a shorter name for the dynamic runtime asset: `sensu-slack-handler`.

 The response will indicate that the asset was added:

 {{< code shell >}}